China reports three new bird flu deaths, toll hits 35

 There has so far been no evidence of human-to-human transmission of the virus, a point reiterated by Xinhua on Monday, citing health authorities.
 It noted that 57 of those infected have recovered.

-Chinese scientists say the virus has been transmitted to humans from chickens, though the World Health Organization says 40 percent of people infected with H7N9 had no contact with poultry.
+Chinese scientists say the virus has been transmitted to humans from chickens, though the World Health Organisation says 40 percent of people infected with H7N9 had no contact with poultry.

-Since it was first detected in March, the H7N9 virus has raised alarm and pummeled Chinese demand for poultry as well as prices for livestock.
+Since it was first detected in March, the H7N9 virus has raised alarm and pummelled Chinese demand for poultry as well as prices for livestock.

 (Reporting by Koh Gui Qing; Editing by Mark Heinrich)